fabfacts/pyvacation/README.md

 # USAGE

 Activate/Deactivate autoreponder via email :
-Send an email to autoreply@moldiscovery.com and put in its body the following commands:
+Send an email to autoreply@your-domain and put in its body the following commands:

 #To Activate autoreply:
   autoreply: enable